9. From VICTORIA PARK and VILLAGE to HOMERTON and HACKNEY

 Amazing interior shape!.
 With cast iron columns, which created controversy, as, up to then, they were only used in railway stations and music hall theatres, being considered improper of a religious cult space.

-, the neighbourhood changed its composition and the congregation sunk.
+From the last decade of the 19th c., the neighbourhood changed its composition and the congregation sunk.

 Now, after years run down it is a Grade II* listed building (only four per cent of buildings are) and only the OLD SCHOOL ROOMS are kept by the UNITED REFORMED Church.
+It is managed as an arts and community venue.

 You can long this Northwards route with the Southwards route from the UPPER CLAPTON area (CLAPTON COMMON, after STAMFORD HILL)